aidanmelen/terraform-kubernetes-confluent-platform/README.md

 ## Usage

-The Confluent for Kubernetes (CFK) Custom Resource Definitions (CRDs) must be released on the kubernetes cluster before the `terraform-confluent-for-kubernetes` module is run.
+The Confluent for Kubernetes (CFK) Custom Resource Definitions (CRDs) must be released on the kubernetes cluster before the `terraform-kubernetes-confluent-platform` module is run.
 The CFK CRDs can be released manually sing the `helm` commandline tool.

 ```
 helm repo add confluentinc https://packages.confluent.io/helm